 Here’s the reality: PLAID equals convenience, NO PLAID equals inconvenience.
 If you read any other Plaid reviews, that’s basically what you’ll see.

-In fact, there are certain apps that won’t automatically pull your transactions unless you’re using Plaid.
+In fact, there are certain apps that won’t automatically pull your transactions unless you’re using Plaid to share your bank account information.

 In the end, it all comes down to the decision that YOU have to make between privacy and convenience and the balance between the two.